-Firstly, you must have a car and a current driver’s license.
+Firstly, you must have a car and a full and current driver’s license.
 You’ll be the sort of person that’s a good listener and communicator, and you’ll be able to problem solve calmly during times of high stress.
 You will need to have access to, and know how to use, a computer as you will be taught how to enter data into our database.

 Volunteers provide support information and practical assistance to people affected by crime and trauma.
 This might be just hours after the incident, or in the days and weeks, sometimes months, later.
-For more detailed information see Becoming a Victim Support Volunteer or Training Topics.
+For more detailed information see our training page.

-There are other ways you can help.
-Being a support worker isn’t for everyone but perhaps you have other skills to contribute, such as being an event fundraiser or helping us with volunteer recruitment.
-To find out more, send us E-mail enquiry.
+There are also other ways you can help.
+Being a Support Worker isn’t for everyone but perhaps you have other skills to contribute, such as being an event fundraiser or helping us with volunteer recruitment.
+To find out more, send us email enquiry.